 Analytical Chemistry is a branch of chemistry that aims to identify the components of a mixture (qualitative analysis) and/or determine the amount of one or more components (quantitative analysis).
 This course will explore the theory and practice of classical analytical methods and instrumentation with emphasis on solution equilibria, electrochemistry, spectroscopy, and chromatography and their relevance to modern chemical analysis.
 Application of computers and statistics to analytical problems will be a constant theme throughout the course.

 Studies modern infrared, nuclear magnetic resonance, and mass spectroscopy; molecular orbital theory applied to bonding and pericyclic reactions; organic synthesis; and topic areas including medicinal, bio-organic, or polymer chemistry.
+(Offered fall semester in odd years: fall 2023, fall 2025, etc.)

 Studies the structure and role of proteins, lipids, carbohydrates, and nucleic acids in metabolism.
 Emphasizes protein structure and function, enzyme operation, metabolic pathways and their cellular role and regulation.